SirOsborn/mini-calculator/README.md

 - **Postfix Evaluation**: Evaluates the postfix expression to compute the result.
 - **Stack Optimization**: Implements a stack for efficient memory management during expression evaluation.
 - **Terminal-Based Interface**: Accepts user input and displays results in the terminal.
+- **Support for Negative and Multi-Digit Numbers**: The calculator can now handle negative numbers and multi-digit calculations.

 ## Requirements